 According to recent Market Research, conducted by Allied Market Research (AMR), the LED market will reach $42.7 billion by 2020.
 The study is called ‘Global Light Emitting Diode (LED) Market (Technology, application and Geography), 2013-2020’.

-LEDs are expected to have a 20% share of the global lighting market by 2020.
+LED light bulbs are expected to have a 20% share of the global lighting market by 2020.
 However, the demand for basic LED in backlighting applications would decline as OLED broadens its horizons of applications and would eventually overtake LED based mobile displays.
-When it comes to technology LEDs currently hold 60% of the market but this may change with the rapid expansion of OLED technology.
+When it comes to technology LED light bulbs currently hold 60% of the market but this may change with the rapid expansion of OLED technology.

 Osram opened its LED assembly plan in Wuxi, China to expand it’s LED capacities and to strengthen its place in the global LED market.
 The key companies in the market include: Cree, International Light Technology, Philips, LEDtronics, Osram, Samsung and GE Lighting.
 Bichia, Samsung and Osram held nearly 35% share in the global LED market revenue in 2013.